openshift/jenkins-plugin/README.md

 -  "waitTime":  Time in milliseconds to wait for deployment completion.
 Default is 1 minute.

+#### "Run OpenShift Exec"

+The step name is "openshiftExec".
+Mandatory parameters are:

+-  "pod" : The name of the pod in which to execute the command.
+-  "command" :  The name of the command to run.
+May be specified as `command: '/usr/bin/echo'` or in a compact form including parameters as `command: [ '/usr/bin/echo', 'hello', 'world', ... ]`

+Optional parameters are:

+- "container" : The container name in which to run the command.
+If not specified, the first container in the pod will be used.
+-  "arguments" : Arguments for the command.
+May be specified as `arguments: [ 'arg1', 'arg2', ... ]` or `arguments: [ [ value: 'arg1' ], [ value : 'arg2' ], ... ]`
+-  "waitTime" :  Time in milliseconds to wait for deployment completion.
+Default is 1 minute.

 #### "Create OpenShift Resource(s)"

 The step name is "openshiftCreateResources".
 Mandatory parameters is either: